evervault/evervault-ios/README.md

     cageAttestationData: AttestationData(
         cageName: cageName,
         pcrs: PCRs(
-            // replace with valid PCR string when not running in debug mode
+            // Replace with legitimate PCR strings when not in debug mode
             pcr0: "000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000",
             pcr1: "000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000",
             pcr2: "000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000",